Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Introduction

-Though the presence of many classes in the source dataset is posited to be essential for effective transfer~\cite{UPF18}, current WSOD methods focus on datasets with few classes such as VOC and COCO-60~\cite{EGW+10, LMB+14}.
-This has two major drawbacks which limit the usage of WSOD models in applications.
-First, knowledge transfer is most effective when objects in the target dataset have visually similar counterparts in the source dataset~\cite{ZWP+20}, so training on few classes may limit the domains where transfer is effective.
-Second, current WSOD models perform best with multiple rounds of training and refinement~\cite{TWB+17,ZWP+20}, requiring additional computation and human identification of optimal parameters.
+Though the presence of many classes in the source dataset is posited to be essential for effective transfer~\cite{UPF18}, current WSOD methods are typically designed for and trained on datasets with few classes.
+A widely-used setting in the literature is COCO-60~\cite{LMB+14,LKC18} (60 classes) to PASCAL VOC~\cite{EGW+10} (20 classes), with, to our knowledge, the largest source dataset being ILSVRC-179~\cite{RDS+15,ZWP+20} (179 classes) and the largest target dataset of novel objects being ILSVRC \texttt{val1b} (100 classes).\footnote{Uijlings \etal~\cite{UPF18} transfer from ILSVRC \texttt{val1a} (100 classes) to OpenImages~\cite{KRA+20} (600 classes), but with significant class overlap.} This has two major drawbacks which limit the usage of WSOD models in practice.
+First, knowledge transfer is most effective when objects in the target dataset have visually similar counterparts in the source dataset.
+In applications, training on few classes may limit the domains for which knowledge transfer is helpful.
+Second, current WSOD models perform best with multiple rounds of training and refinement~\cite{TWB+17,ZWP+20} or training an additional semantic model on the target dataset~\cite{CDZ+21}.
+In addition to the extra computation, these methods require a human to identify, \textit{e.g.}, the optimal number of refinements or pseudo ground truth mining steps, which is unscalable if there are hundreds of novel classes and many downstream tasks.

+In contrast, what is desired in practice is similar to the pretraining-finetuning framework which has been standard in classification and fully supervised object detection~\cite{HZR+15,CLK+19} (though not in WSOD).
+Specifically, we would like to pretrain a single detection model on a large-scale, annotated source dataset with hundreds of classes, then use this model for weakly supervised finetuning on novel objects with image-level labels.
+Such a framework would empower practitioners to ``effortlessly'' solve WSOD tasks: the scale and diversity of the source dataset allows for knowledge transfer to a variety of distinct domains, while a simple, single-round finetuning procedure would enable computationally efficient WSOD training without the additional cost of semantic models or multi-round refinement.

-To improve scalability of WSOD, we leverage the pretraining-finetuning approach which has become standard in computer vision~\cite{HZR+15,CLK+19} -- specifically, by pretraining a single detection model on a large-scale, annotated source dataset with hundreds of classes, and then using this model for weakly supervised finetuning on novel objects.
-Transformer-based methods are particularly well-suited to this problem: while they lack the inductive bias of CNNs, they excel at large-scale training and transfer learning for vision tasks~\cite{CMS+20,DBK+21}.
-We propose the Weakly Supervised Detection Transformer (WS-DETR), which integrates DETR~\cite{CMS+20} with an MIL architecture for scalable WSOD finetuning on novel objects (detailed in Figure \ref{fig:arch}).
+To address this practical scenario, we propose the Weakly Supervised Detection Transformer (WS-DETR), which integrates DETR~\cite{CMS+20} with an MIL architecture for scalable WSOD finetuning on novel objects (detailed in Figure \ref{fig:arch}).
+A Transformer-based method is well-suited to this problem because, while they lack the inductive bias of CNNs, they excel at large-scale training and transfer learning for vision tasks~\cite{CMS+20,DBK+21}.
+Indeed, the Transformer~\cite{VSP+17} is the foundation for a widely-used machine learning workflow where massive pretrained models are finetuned to generalize to an incredible variety of downstream tasks, which aligns closely with our desired WSOD framework.